adriennerice/scraper/README.md

 # scraper
-Scrape date from a website
+Scrape data from a website